 - The toolkit sets a direction - it's the task of civil society to support and enforce the initiatives.

-We are waiting for similar useful updates and materials from other organisations - the world of compliance has been slowly changing for the better, and we need to follow up.
+We are waiting for similar useful updates and materials from other organizations - the world of compliance has been slowly changing for the better, and we need to follow up.
 Revision of old practices is crucial to set and achieve our goal - safe, simple and rewarding whistleblowing.

 Vectors from this article belong to: